wso2/choreo-samples/sfdc-new-account-to-netsuite-customer/readme.md

-Use template (Salesforce New Account to NetSuite New Customer) to create a new NetSuite customer on every new Salesforce account.
+# Salesforce New Account to NetSuite New Customer
 ## Use case
-This integration template helps to create a new customer in Netsuite for each new account in salesforce.
+This integration sample helps to create a new customer in Netsuite for each new account in salesforce.
-There is a listener in the template.
+There is a listener in the sample.
 It listens any new account creation events in salesforce.
-If there is a newly created account in the salesforce then this template fetch the data of that account record and create a new customer record in the NetSuite.
+If there is a newly created account in the salesforce then this sample fetch the data of that account record and create a new customer record in the NetSuite.

 ## Prerequisites
-* Pull the template from central
-  `bal new -t choreo/sfdc_new_account_to_netsuite_customer <newProjectName>`
 * Netsuite account
 * Salesforce account